 For instance, a 15-year study published in the prestigious Journal of the American Medical Association revealed that people who consumed 25 percent of their daily calories in the form of sugar were more than twice as likely to die from heart disease compared to those who consumed 10 percent or less of their calories from sugar.
 Overall, the odds of dying from heart disease paralleled the amount of sugar in one’s diet.

-But as mentioned earlier, increased risk of heart disease is hardly the only concern when it comes to added sugar.
-Cavities, weight gain, metabolic syndrome and diabetes, fatty liver disease and other conditions, even an increased risk of breast cancer, are associated with sugar consumption.
-And while sugar may not yet be implicated in an increased risk of other cancers, what sugar does to your waistline, according to the MD Anderson Cancer Center at the University of Texas, most certainly does put you at greater risk.
+But as mentioned earlier, the increased risk of heart disease is hardly the only concern when it comes to added sugar.
+Cavities, weight gain, metabolic syndrome and diabetes, fatty liver disease, and other conditions are also concerns.
+While sugar may not be implicated as a direct cause of cancer, what sugar does to your waistline most certainly does put you at greater risk.

 12 TIPS FOR AVOIDING ADDED SUGAR